Get insider access

 Build Quality

-Build quality is excellent.
-The robovac's body is made of solid-feeling plastic but features a couple of metallic accents for added flair.
-You can lift the glossy top cover to access the dirt compartment, the Wi-Fi indicator light, and a system reset button.
+The Roborock S7 is amazingly well-built.
+It's made of solid-feeling plastic but features a couple of metallic accents for added flair.
+You can lift the glossy top cover of the vacuum upwards to access the dirt compartment, the Wi-Fi indicator light, and a system reset button.
 The raised laser navigator module in the center of the vacuum has a matte finish, as does the front bumper.
 The rubber wheels are also dense and can raise the vacuum when cleaning raised surfaces.
-In contrast to other Roborock vacuums, like the Roborock S5, its brushroll is made of rubber and has no bristles.
+In contrast to other Roborock vacuums, like the Roborock S5, its brushroll is made of rubber and doesn't have any bristles.
 The water container for the mop attachments is at the back of the vacuum.
 On the downside, the dustbin is a little fragile.
 The side brushes can wear out over time, but you can replace them.

 Assembly out-of-the-box isn't too difficult.
 You have to download the Roborock companion app to complete the setup process and pair the vacuum with its docking station.